ENIGMA-git/ENIGMA-CNV/README.md

 # Description, ENIGMA-CNV
-This repository contains protocols for CNV calling and sMRI processing for the ENIGMA-CNV working group.
+This repository contains protocols for CNV calling and sMRI processing for the ENIGMA-CNV working group .

 ## Joining ENIGMA-CNV